(I may earn a small commission on the products linked to in this post.)

 Allow Cushions To Dry Or Air Out In The Sun

-Whether you steam clean the cushions or not it’s a good idea to put the cushions in the sun to dry them out and discourage dust mites (dust mites like dark, moist hiding places and although sunlight won’t kill them, warm dry temperatures will).
+If you steam clean the cushions it’s a good idea to put the cushions in the sun to dry them out and discourage dust mites (dust mites like dark, moist hiding places and although sunlight won’t kill them, warm dry temperatures will).

 Couch Mites: Protect Yourself